2020 Buffalo Bulls football team: Award watch lists

-Season recap
+Season summary

 The Bulls played their first game of 2020 against Northern Illinois in Dekalb, Illinois, on November 4 after a delayed start to the season due to the COVID-19 pandemic.
 Jaret Patterson ran for 137 yards including for two touchdowns.
 Quarterback Kyle Vantrease recorded his first two touchdowns of the season with a rushing touchdown and a passing touchdown to Antonio Nunn.
 The Buffalo defense scored 3 touchdowns on their own with 2 fumble recoveries returned for touchdowns by Tim Terry Jr. and Isaiah King and an interception returned for a touchdown by Kadofi Wright en route to the Bulls 49–30 win.

 The Bulls home opener at UB Stadium occurred six days later against the Miami Redhawks.
 Kevin Marks Jr. ran for 109 yards compared to Jaret Patterson's 73, but with Patterson rushing for 2 touchdowns.
 Kyle Vantrease completed 4 touchdown passes as Buffalo defeated Miami 42–10.
 Buffalo received 1 vote in week 12's AP Poll, their first vote received in the poll of the season.

 A week later Buffalo went back on the road traveling to Doyt L. Perry Stadium in Bowling Green, Ohio, to take on the Bowling Green Falcons.
 Jaret Patterson erupted for 301 yards while scoring 4 touchdowns on 31 carries with fellow Buffalo running back Kevin Marks Jr. and quarterback Kyle Vantrease also recording a rushing touchdown each in Buffalo's 42–17 win in Bowling Green.
 Buffalo received 3 votes in week 13's AP Poll.